Persecution of Christians in the Roman Empire: Domitian

-According to some historians, Jews and Christians were heavily persecuted toward the end of Domitian's reign (89-96).
+According to some historians, Jews and Christians were heavily persecuted toward the end of Domitian's reign (89–96).
 The Book of Revelation, which mentions at least one instance of martyrdom (Rev 2:13; cf. 6:9), is thought by many scholars to have been written during Domitian's reign by attributing him to the eighth king in Rev 17:10-11.
-According to R. H. Charles, Revelation reflects a Nero redivides myth (Nero coming back to life).
+According to R. H. Charles, Revelation reflects a Nero redivivus myth (Nero coming back to life).
 Early church historian Eusebius wrote that the social conflict described by Revelation reflects Domitian's organization of excessive and cruel banishments and executions of Christians, but these claims may be exaggerated or false.
 A nondescript mention of Domitian's tyranny can be found in Chapter 3 of Lactantius' On the Manner in Which the Persecutors Died.

 According to Barnes, "Melito, Tertullian, and Bruttius stated that Domitian persecuted the Christians.
 Melito and Bruttius vouchsafe no details, Tertullian only that Domitian soon changed his mind and recalled those whom he had exiled".
 A minority of historians have maintained that there was little or no anti-Christian activity during Domitian's time.
 The lack of consensus by historians about the extent of persecution during the reign of Domitian derives from the fact that while accounts of persecution exist, these accounts are cursory or their reliability is debated.

 Often, reference is made to the execution of Titus Flavius Clemens, a Roman consul and cousin of the Emperor, and the banishment of his wife, Flavia Domitilla, to the island of Pandateria.
 Eusebius wrote that Flavia Domitilla was banished because she was a Christian.
 In Cassius Dio's account (67.14.1-2), he only reports that she, along with many others, was guilty of atheism and sympathy for Judaism.
 Suetonius does not mention the exile at all.
 According to Keresztes, it is more probable that they were converts to Judaism who attempted to evade payment of the Fiscus Judaicus – the tax imposed on all persons who practiced Judaism.
-Historian Alan Brent notes that Pliny the Younger reported that Christians had been pressured to apostate during Domitian's reign.
+Alan Brent notes that Pliny the Younger reported that Christians had been pressured to apostate during Domitian's reign.
 In any case, no stories of anti-Christian activities during Domitian's reign reference any sort of legal ordinances.